reasonml/reason/bspacks/README.md

 cd .. && npm install
 ```

 Also, have `java` installed in your system.
 This is needed to use closure compiler to compress the final `refmt.js`.
-On macOS,  you will need to install the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be able to call `java` from the terminal.
+In most cases, this means installing the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

-Now, go back to project root and run:
+Now, from the project root run:

 ```sh
 version=VERSION_NUMBER_HERE npm run prepublishOnly